 A common and widespread western summer hummingbird, the black-chinned hummingbird does have a black chin, but that is not its best identifying characteristic.
-Instead, the iridescent purple band and contrasting white collar of the males is a clear indication of the species, and those field marks are invaluable for this adaptable bird, though females can be much harder to distinguish from other female hummingbirds.
+Instead, the iridescent purple band and contrasting white collar of the males is a clear indication of the species.
+Those field marks are invaluable for this adaptable bird, though females can be much harder to distinguish from other female hummingbirds.

 - Size: 3.5 inches long with 4-5-inch wingspan, notched tail

-- Markings: Dimorphic species.
-Males have a green or green-gray head, back and flanks, and a white spot shows well behind the eye.
-The chin and throat are black, and an iridescent purple band at the bottom of the throat also appears black except in excellent light.
+- Markings: Males have a green or green-gray head, back, and flanks, and a white spot shows behind the eye.
+The chin and throat are black, and an iridescent purple band at the bottom of the throat also appears black except in excellent light when it gleams like a jewel.
 A white collar contrasts with the throat and the chest is grayish white with a green wash on the flanks.
 The wings and tail are dark.
-Females have similar markings but have a white throat that may show faint green streaking, and the corners of the tail are white.
+Females have similar markings, including the black chin, but have a white throat that may show faint green streaking, and the corners of the tail are white.
 Both genders have broad, curved wingtips.

 These are polygamous birds and a male will mate with several females without providing any care for his mates or the resulting offspring.